FROM THE ADOLESCENT DBT EXPERTS

 Who We Treat

-Our skills-based programming focuses on mindfulness, effective communication, and distress tolerance.
+Our residential DBT center for adolescents focuses on mindfulness, effective communication, and distress tolerance.
 We teach our teens practical ways to manage stress and regulate their emotions.

 Noise, Activity, and the Condition of Our Homes